 Bhutan lies in an area designated as one of the world's top ten biodiversity hotspots.
-Over 600 species of birds live in Bhutan, including some of the most exotic and rare species in the eastern Himalayas.
-Because of their abundance, birds are the large majority of wildlife we encounter.
-Bhutan is also home to at least 165 species of mammals, including langurs, macaques, red pandas, Himalayan black bears, alpine musk deer, and in the alpine meadows, takins (endangered) and yaks grazing on grasses along mountainsides.
+More than 600 bird species live in Bhutan, including some of the most exotic and rare species in the eastern Himalayas.
+Because of their abundance, birds are the majority of wildlife you will encounter.
+Bhutan is also home to at least 165 mammal species, including langurs, macaques, red pandas, Himalayan black bears, alpine musk deer, and in the alpine meadows, takins (endangered) and yaks grazing on grasses along mountainsides.
 You may find tiger tracks along the bases of the foothills to above the tree line, although this predator is seldom seen.